iotempire/iotempower/README.rst

-- Copy the folder ``lib/system_templates`` to a project directory, you can rename system_templates to a project name (i.e. iot-test-prject)
+- Copy the folder ``lib/system_templates`` to a project directory, you can rename system_templates to a project name (i.e. iot-test-project)

 - Rename the included node_template to a name for the node you want to configure (i.e. onboard_blinker)